 - Why do the customers love your restaurant?

 - What is the most distinguishable difference between your restaurants and the others in the same category?

 For instance, if you sell the freshest seafood in the office area, you may want to show some iconic images of fishing at the crack of dawn, which may hint the freshness and make the diners feel refreshed in the midst of a hectic workday.

 Experiment and optimize the atmosphere like a scientist

-No one knows the best ambience for your restaurant, not even the smartest brand agency or interior designer.
+No one knows the best ambiance for your restaurant, not even the smartest brand agency or interior designer.
 They cannot guarantee how much more you will earn with a certain change in the atmosphere.
-You should not over-invest in the ambience setting before you know the right formula.
+You should not over-invest in the ambiance setting before you know the right formula.

 You should try compiling a different matrix of music, colors, photos, and videos, test them on business days for real and see how it impacts the behaviors of your diners and the revenue you make.

 Once you know the best mood and tone of the atmosphere, you can then consider spending more on the rest such as lighting, painting, and utensils.
-Before you make any big investment on the ambience, it is wise to test and learn enough beforehand.
+Before you make any big investment in the ambiance, it is wise to test and learn enough beforehand.

 Running a restaurant is not easy, sometimes you need to be both an artist and a scientist at the same time.
 Good luck!